Skip to Main Content Skip to Footer Content

 While fleas and the dangers of flea bites are common problems for pets and their parents, you don’t have to fight them alone!
 Mosquito Joe makes the outdoors fun again for both you and your pets by controlling nasty biters like mosquitoes, fleas, and ticks.

 Our service professionals arrive promptly, in uniform, and driving a marked van.
 They have all the equipment and expertise required to effectively keep fleas, ticks, and mosquitoes away from your property.
-All of our work is backed by the Mosquito Joe Satisfaction Guarantee and the Neighborly Done Right Promise®, which ensures your satisfaction.
+And all of our work is backed by the Neighborly Done Right Promise®, which ensures your satisfaction.